lubabazwadi2/NexusHub/README.md

 - **🤖 AI Assistant** - Smart workplace companion
 - **🔗 Tool Integration** - Connect with Slack, Teams, etc.

-## 📄 License

-MIT License - Feel free to use this code for your own projects!

 ## 🙏 Acknowledgments

 - **Axero Solutions** - For inspiring this vision of workplace collaboration